 J.M.
 Berger is a writer and researcher focused on extremism.
 He is the author of four critically acclaimed books, including Extremism (2018) and Optimal (2020), and contributes to The Atlantic and other international publications.

 Berger is a research fellow with VOX-Pol and a PhD candidate at Swansea University's School of Law, where he studies extremist ideologies.
 His research encompasses extremism and terrorism, propaganda, and social media analytical techniques.
 As a consultant for social media and security companies and government agencies, he has conducted research and training on issues and policies related to homegrown terrorism, online extremism, advanced social media analysis, and countering violent extremism (CVE).
-He is a member of the advisory board of the RESOLVE Network and the independent advisory committee of the Global Internet Forum for Counter Terrorism.
+He is a member of the advisory board of the RESOLVE Network.

 His newest book, Optimal, is a dystopian novel about a world run by algorithms and social media.
 Reviewers have praised it as "gripping," "absorbing" and "great storytelling."
 Extremism (MIT Press, August 2018) was named an Outstanding Academic Title for 2019 and has been reviewed as "meticulous," "an excellent primer," "exceptional" and "elegantly written."